Online Individual Art Psychotherapy

 • To develop a creative practice

-• To find your voice and new paths into your creativity
+• To find your voice

 • To discover your artist identity